Biblical hermeneutics: Catholic

+Irenaeus' prescription for this was that hermeneutics must at least accord with received apostolic tradition, specifically an early creed:

-For Catholics, the Catholic Church is the official custodian and interpreter of the Bible.
+According to the 1914 Catholic Encyclopedia, the Catholic Church is the official custodian and interpreter of the Bible.
 Therefore, Catholicism's teaching concerning the Sacred Scriptures and their genuine sense must be the supreme guide of the commentator.
 The Catholic commentator is bound to adhere to the interpretation of texts which the Church has defined either expressly or implicitly.
 Furthermore, the Church Fathers are of supreme authority whenever they all interpret in one and the same manner any text of the Bible, as pertaining to the doctrine of faith or morals; for their unanimity clearly evinces that such interpretation has come down from the Apostles as a matter of Catholic faith.

-Pope Benedict XVI indicated in Verbum Domini that "Christianity [...] perceives in the words the Word himself, the Logos who displays his mystery through this complexity and the reality of human history."
-He encourages a "faith-filled interpretation of Sacred Scripture" that has been "practiced from antiquity within the Church’s Tradition [...] recognizes the historical value of the biblical tradition."
-It "seeks to discover the living meaning of the Sacred Scriptures for the lives of believers today while not ignoring the human mediation of the inspired text and its literary genres".
+Catholic humanist scholars of the Renaissance such as Lorenzo Valla and Erasmus emphasized the role of philology and genre as the foundation of hermeneutics.